kemiz/gigaspaces-wiki-jekyll/xap101/asynchronous-persistency-with-the-mirror.markdown

-The XAP Mirror Service provides reliable asynchronous persistency.
-This allows you to asynchronously delegate the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database, significantly reducing the performance overhead.
+The XAP Mirror Service provides reliable asynchronous persistency which allows you to asynchronously delegate the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database, significantly reducing the performance overhead.

 {% indent %}
 ![data-grid-async-persist.jpg](/attachment_files/data-grid-async-persist.jpg)